If you have suffered serious injuries as a result of a fall or other accident, you should contact a lawyer as soon as possible. You should also:

 - Take pictures of where the accident occurred, and date them.
 Improvements to unsafe conditions are often made by the owner after an accident occurs to prevent it from happening again, but no record is kept of the situation at the time of the accident.
 Contemporaneous photographs can be vitally important;

-- If your accident involved slipping or falling, keep the shoes that you were wearing, and if possible stop wearing them, so that the condition of the treads at the time of the accident is preserved.
+- If your accident involved slipping or falling, keep the footwear that you were wearing, and if possible stop wearing them, so that the condition of the treads at the time of the accident is preserved.

 In order to be successful with a court action, you will need medical evidence clearly describing the injuries arising from the accident.
 If you are injured, you must keep your family doctor and any specialists who are treating you for your injuries informed of your situation on a regular basis.
 Your pre-accident medical history may also play a significant role in determining the amount awarded to compensate you for your injuries.